-High performing executives promote the benefits of networking because they know it makes a difference to their careers.
+High performing executives promote the benefits of networking because they know it makes a difference in their careers.
 I’m certain most professionals agree, so why are some women reluctant to network, and is it really harder for females?

 I’ve observed that many women don’t see the value of networking outside their immediate division.
 They rely heavily on a strong work ethic and producing results, hoping the combination leads to bigger things.
 When it doesn’t, and people with less capability rise above them, the default complaint is consistent: “X is so well-connected,” or, “How can I compete when Y cycles with the MD?”

 In times of major restructure and consolidation, the ‘right networks’ improve your chances of landing a good position.
 In my early career, my organisation entered a major merger.
-I felt vulnerable, and my mum’s advice was, “Put your head down and your tail up”: work hard and everything will be OK.
+I felt vulnerable, and my mum’s advice was, “Put your head down and your tail up,” work hard and everything will be OK.
 I survived the changes, but I’m clear that Mum’s advice wouldn’t support a woman in the same position today.

 Building solid professional relationships is a requirement in disruptive times.
 When your head’s down, you can’t interact or build new connections, nor can you observe what’s happening more broadly.
 Few people will consider you for opportunities because you’re not visible.
 You’re stuck to your desk, pumping out work.